CyberSource/cybersource-sdk-java/README.md

     - If `useHttpClientWithConnectionPool` parameter is set to true (default is false), then poolingHttpClientConnection will be enabled
      - In case of poolingHttpConnection, we are initializing connection manager and httpclient once, If any change in value in between the application is running, it will not reflect. need to restart it.
      - Refer to the [PoolingHttpClient Shutdown](README.md#poolinghttpclientshutdown) section below.
+    - If`enabledShutdownHook` is true (default is true), enables JVM runtime shutdown hook and execute our shutdown api.
+This is applicable only when useHttpClientWithConnectionPool is true.
     - Below properties are specific to poolinghttpclient connection, If it is not added in properties file, it will throw config exception.
       Note : Below default values used in properties files are based on our testing application factors such as TPS, CPU, JVM, OS etc
       Before using these values in actual real time application, please consider all real time factors.
 Refer this link for more detailed explanation.